Spring Lowe Institute Openings: Economic Journalism

 Students available on campus and for the bulk of the summer are preferred but there is some flexibility in location, hours, and weeks provided the ability to coordinate with the other EJs is not inhibited.

 In all cases, the institute seeks committed individuals with a genuine interest in using data to answer questions of relevance to academia, business, and policy.
 Good candidates will be able to execute open-ended directions and will display initiative in solving problems while asking for help when needed.
 Good candidates will be able to generate and follow-up on interesting ideas, will have experience with statistical analysis, and will be interested in all aspects of the job from research to effective communication to promotion.
 Successful completion of Econ 50 is required.
 Further courses in economics and government are encouraged, especially statistical analysis (Econ 120, Econ 125, Gov 55).

 Allowed Majors: All

 Pay: $12 – $14/hour

 Applicants should complete and submit through the portal below one single PDF file with the follow items: 1) A cover letter of no more than one page describing your interest in the position and your availability, 2) an unofficial transcript, 3) a one page description of an idea for a post, with attention paid to how it would fit with our themes—data, illustration, etc. If you have questions, please email Kelly Alexander at kalexander @ cmc dot edu.

-Applicants who pass a first round will be invited for a short interview on Friday, February 22nd.
+Applicants who pass a first round will be contacted by the Director, Cameron Shelton, for an interview.